caerphoto/simpletreeview/README.md

 - **render(*depth*)**: renders the tree in its element, optionally limited to the given nesting depth.

+### Nodes

-Nodes also have a couple of methods you can call on them:
+Nodes have a couple of methods you can call on them:

 - **select()**: marks the node as selected, also cascading the effect as appropriate up and down the tree, and updating the affected nodes’ associated